ttsukagoshi/ttsukagoshi.github.io/docs/_pages/add-ons/add-ons_group-merge.md

 ---
 permalink: /add-ons/group-merge/
-title: 'Group Merge: Mail Merge for Gmail'
+title: "Group Merge: Mail Merge for Gmail"
 excerpt: Open-sourced Google Workspace add-on to send personalized emails based on Gmail template to multiple recipients.
 The unique Group Merge feature allows sender to group multiple contents for the same recipient in a single email.
 last_modified_at: 2022-05-08T01:00:00+09:00
 toc: true